You are here

 Setting up Propane

-If your home in France is in a rural area, you may find it more practical to set up propane for your home.
+If your home in France is in a rural area, you may find it more practical to set up propane for your home, and maybe even get a propane tank installed.
 There are five main propane gas suppliers, and prices can vary greatly.
 Learn all about using propane for your home in France in our guide.

 Switching Energy Suppliers